rameshkrch/technical-assessment/README.md

 * Shouldn't have used quantity for stock and amount_of internally.
 Possible bad readability and maintainability in some of the available prodoct logic.
 * Last endpoint /sell not implemented due to time constraint.
-* Open to null pointer att some places when going of script.
+* Open to null pointer at some places when going of script.
 * Possible to load inventory several times and get multiples of the same art_id.
 * ...